epics-containers/epics-containers.github.io/docs/user/explanations/kubernetes_cluster.rst

 Current Approach
 ----------------

-DLS is currently investigating Cluster per Beamline as the preferred topology.
+DLS is using Cluster per Beamline as the preferred topology.
 We will continue to have a central cluster for shared services but in addition will have a cluster per beamline and a cluster for the accelerator.